DipeshTest/rdsutils/README.md

 ---

 # AWS RDS Services
-This activity allows you to Start, Stop, Reboot and Delete specicfied AWS RDS Instance.This activity is built by FLOGO AllStars team
+This activity allows you to Start, Stop, Reboot and Delete specicfied AWS RDS Instance.
+This activity is built by Team AllStars.

 ## Installation